-LEXINGTON, MA (WHDH) - The Lexington man accused of a hate crime against his neighbors is due back in court on Monday for new charges of illegally possessing firearms.
+LEXINGTON, MASS.
+(WHDH) - The Lexington man accused of a hate crime against his neighbors is due back in court on Monday for new charges of illegally possessing firearms.

 Suspect Robert Ivarson, 49, was charged in court last Tuesday after what his black neighbors said was a year of racially-charged harassment.
 Ivarson allegedly threw 30-40 banana peels in his neighbors’ driveway and slashed their car tires.
 Police said they set up security cameras to catch the suspect and said they caught Ivarson in the act after viewing the footage.